 The editing process begins by going through the whole raw audio file to edit and remove mistakes and unwanted parts.

 The reduction of the outside noise, mouth noises, hums, and echoes are processed with the right amount, maintaining the natural quality of the voice.

-For starters, provide us your unedited royalty-free music, and we will edit it into a 20-seconder or less intro and outro stingers mixed with your voice.
+For starters, provide us your unedited royalty-free music, and we will edit it as your intro and outro stingers.

-Guest audio track with ''Zencastr Drift'' (out of sync audio) issues, will be reviewed first.
+Out-of-sync audio issues are subjected to review first.
 We might require you to send us a copy of the transcription for our guide.

 You will receive the final podcast file in MP3 format with the following specifications:

 128kbps, 16bit, 44.1kHz stereo. -16 (+/-1) LUFS, True peak: -1.0